DPM1997/TFGMecanography/TO DO LIST.md

 # TO DO LIST

 ## High Priority
-Change the Click.cs function and delete the colliders to make an unique collider Define the numbers of Levels to add in the prototipe in the memory
+Define the numbers of Levels to add in the prototipe in the memory

 ## Medium Priority
 Add a function that calculates the timeToWait from the timeToAppear et viceversa Make the random level panel
 Define the leatherboard system
-Define the UserProfiles

 ## Low Priority
 Design an implement the EndGame screen